 For me, 2017 was the year of the side hustle.

-Some were huge successes, some were wastes of time, and one project actually lost me money.
+Some were huge successes, some were wastes of time, and one project actually lost me money (oops!)

 Read on to find out what actually worked for me and what didn’t!

-Matched betting is a way of making guaranteed profits using bookies’ free bets.
-You use free bets to bet for and against the same outcome, making it completely risk free.
+Matched betting is a way of making profits using bookies’ free bets.
+You use free bets to bet for and against the same outcome, making it very low risk.

 Matched betting will always be one of my favourite ways of making money online because it was the first side hustle I tried back in 2016, and it proved to me that it really is possible to make money from home!